Driving in storm of coronavirus, U.S. gig workers face risks

 California enacted the first U.S. law this year making it tougher for companies to classify workers as contractors, but it faces legal and political challenges.

-The U.S. labour agency said in 2019 that Uber drivers were independent contractors who set their hours, own their cars and can work for competitors.
+The U.S. labor agency said in 2019 that Uber drivers were independent contractors who set their hours, own their cars and can work for competitors.

+France’s top court on Wednesday granted an Uber driver’s request to reclassify him as an employee of the company.